jotruebl/TheShameOfMountPleasant/index.md

 comments: true
 ---

+*Update 10/12/2024: The original article stated the tenant's husband was in hospice at the time of the rent increase request.
+The article has been corrected to show that the tenant's husband was a couple weeks away from undergoing medical assistance in dying (MAID).*

 *Author's Note: All names and personal information have been redacted to protect the privacy of the parties involved.*